JosephT5566/TravelSplit/README.md

     7. For all subsequent API calls, the frontend sends the `id_token` (as a Bearer token or via the cookie) directly to the GCF.
     8. The GCF verifies the `id_token` and authorizes the user.

+### Authentication Cookies

+To maintain a secure session, the authentication proxy (Cloudflare Worker) sets the user's `id_token` in a browser cookie with strict security attributes:

+-   **`HttpOnly`**: This is a critical security measure that prevents the cookie from being accessed by client-side JavaScript.
+By making the token inaccessible to the browser's document object, it provides strong protection against Cross-Site Scripting (XSS) attacks.

+-   **`Secure`**: This attribute ensures that the cookie is only transmitted over an encrypted HTTPS connection.
+During local development, this requires running the development server with HTTPS enabled (`--experimental-https`), as configured in the `dev` script.

+-   **`SameSite=Strict`**: This attribute provides a strong defense against Cross-Site Request Forgery (CSRF) attacks.
+It ensures that the cookie is only sent with requests originating from the same site that set it.

+-   **`Domain`**: For the cookie to be correctly shared between the frontend application and the authentication proxy during development, they must share a common parent domain.
+For example, if the app runs on `travel-split-dev.josephtseng-tw.com` and the proxy on `auth.josephtseng-tw.com`, the cookie's `Domain` attribute would be set to `.josephtseng-tw.com`.
+This is crucial for seamless authentication across the different local services.

 ## Auth Routes
 The application interacts with two main services: